diannedejesus/debt_tracker/readme.md

 * Access log: Keep track of case workers' logins, edits, and views.
 Plus changes made to users and debts
 * Letters: This is a wish list item.
 A page that produces a letter for different situations when working with debt accounts.
 * [X] Have the individual case page have an option to switch to another case with out going to list page.
+* Have revoke and reset accounts ask for user password for extra security
+* implement an email sender for verification codes
+* Edit an account to change type
 * Review code

 ### Databases